-SENDCo: Mrs Howard is our SENDCo who works closely with class teachers to put in place strategies and interventions to help remove your child's barriers to learning.
-She has the National Award for Special Educational Needs Coordination.
+SENDCo or Inclusion Lead: Mrs Howard is our SENDCo and Mr Guest is our Inclusion Lead.
+They work closely with class teachers to put in place strategies and interventions to help remove your child's barriers to learning.
+Mrs Howard has the National Award for Special Educational Needs Coordination.